Illinois Lotto

 Extra Shot was introduced as an add-on to the main game in November 2012, offering players the chance to win bigger secondary-tier prizes for matching an additional number alongside their main numbers.

-In July 2013 the Wednesday draw was moved to Thursday to avoid a clash with the multi-state Powerball draw.
+The Wednesday draw was moved to Thursday to avoid a clash with the multi-state Powerball draw.
 Additional innovations comprised a Monday draw and a new prize tier with the aim of building larger jackpots and increasing the value of secondary-tier prizes.

-In April 2021, there was another update to the format and the number range was reduced from 52 to 50.
+There was another update to the format and the number range was reduced from 52 to 50.

 How to Claim a Prize